Cube-OS/cubeOS/docs/tutorials/schedule-app.rst

 Scheduling a Mission Application's Execution
 ============================================

-The Kubos :doc:`scheduler service <../ecosystem/services/scheduler>` is
+The CubeOS :doc:`scheduler service <../ecosystem/services/scheduler>` is
 responsible for scheduling applications for execution.

 This tutorial walks the user through: